IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ## What do operators do?

 Operators extend the control plane by adding another controller to the control plane.
-The operator itself is a workload, so it is running on the worker nodes. <b>This additional controller is customized for a particular (stateful) service.</b> Operators enable a developer to write custom controller logic to help manage a particular service, such as a database.
+Operators enable a developer to write custom controller logic to help manage a particular service, such as a database.

 ![Alt text](./images/operator-interactions.png)